Latin American teacher with a group of young students at an animal farm feeding the goats – lifestyle concepts

 - Global Perspectives in One Health (AU School of Nursing, 3 credit hours)

 To participate in the One-Health certificate program, students must apply to Auburn University, (http://graduate.auburn.edu/).
-Graduate Record Examination (GRE) scores are not required, and there is no minimum GPA prerequisite.
+Graduate Record Examination (GRE) scores are not required.

 Graduate certificate applicants are required to submit the online application to be admitted as a non-degree student, pay the online application fee ($60 or $70 domestic vs. international respectively) and submit transcripts.
 They must submit an official transcript for the highest degree they currently hold.
 International applicants must also submit an English proficiency score.